-Crossbuck Signs.
+Cross-buck Signs.
 This sign marks the grade crossing.
 It requires you to yield the right-of-way to the train.
-If there is no white line painted on the pavement, you must stop the bus before the crossbuck sign.
-When the road crosses over more than one set of tracks, a sign below the crossbuck indicates the number of tracks.
+If there is no white stop line painted on the pavement, vehicles that are required to stop must stop no closer than 15 feet or more than 50 feet from the nearest rail of the nearest track.
+When the road crosses over more than one track, a sign below the cross-buck indicates the number of tracks.
 See Figure 2.17.

 Flashing Red Light Signals.
-At many highwayrail grade crossings, the crossbuck sign has flashing red lights and bells.
+At many highway-rail grade crossings, the cross-buck sign has flashing red lights and bells.
 When the lights begin to flash, stop!
 A train is approaching.
 You are required to yield the right-of-way to the train.
 If there is more than one track, make sure all tracks are clear before crossing.
 See Figure 2.18.